Life Ready Physio & Pilates Warwick

 Jaine has a strong empathy for people with tension headaches and postural related tension, but is skilled in all areas of remedial massage therapy including pregnancy massage, sports massage, trigger point therapy and relaxation.

 Outside of work, Jaine enjoys catching up with friends, going out to concerts, dining out and seeing performances like the ballet.
 She also enjoys heading to the gym, only because it’s on the beach and she can get a coffee or go for a swim afterwards!

 Jaine Konarik’s profile

-Whether it be preventative care, recovery for aches and pain, work related injuries or post-operative rehabilitation, Life Ready Physio Warwick offers personalised treatment in large, private rooms and utilises a generous gymnasium space for individual and group Pilates and exercise sessions.
+Whether it be preventative care, recovery for aches and pain, work related injuries or post-operative rehabilitation, Life Ready Physio Warwick offers personalised treatment in large, private rooms and utilises a generous gymnasium space for individual and group supervised exercise sessions.

 We service Warwick and surrounding suburbs including Hamersley, Carine, Greenwood, Duncraig, Balga, Marangaroo, Balcatta and Karrinyup.

 Call our team on 6168 8564 or book online now!